dictionaria/pydictionaria/docs/intro-commandline.md

 Command-line programs aren't generally any more or less dangerous than their graphical counterparts.
-The biggest concern might be data loss, since command-line programs tend to provide fewer save guards, when it comes to changing or deleting files.
+The biggest concern might be data loss, since command-line programs tend to provide fewer safeguards, when it comes to changing or deleting files.

 In general, follow the following guide lines: